uwstout-cs458-s22/advisor001-api/docs/course_put.md

 # Edit Course

-Edits a specified course, selected by userId.
+Edits a specified course, selected by id.

 - **URL**